toji/toji.dev/webgpu-best-practices/device-loss.md

 For WebGPU this will surface as request adapter failing.
 It will return null, and you won't get any additional information about why.
 If this happens **after a device loss**, consider recommending that the user restart their browser or possibly device in order to fix the issue.

 That said, please be careful to _not_ recommend that users restart simply because they don't have WebGPU support.
-A page failing to get a `GPUAdapter` is not necessarily unusual, and could be the result of incompatible hardware, browser configuration, or simply because WebGPU support is still being developed in several major browsers.
+A page failing to get a `GPUAdapter` is not necessarily unusual, and could be the result of incompatible hardware, browser configuration, or simply because WebGPU support is still being developed for several major browsers and OSes.
 If you fail to get an adapter on page start it's best to either fall back to a non-WebGPU path or notify the user that WebGPU is not supported, rather than trying to get them to restart.

 ## Testing Device Loss handling